gustofied/P2Engine/README.md

 ## Ledger

-The idea behind the ledger is to introduce monetary incentives, payments, and audits into multi-agent systems and P2Engine does this by integrating Canton/DAML.
+The idea behind the ledger is to introduce monetary incentives, payments, and audits into multi-agent systems.
+P2Engine does this by integrating Canton/DAML technology, building toward the vision of the Canton Network while currently running on a local development instance.
 Agents have wallets, can transfer funds, and earn rewards based on performance.
-All transactions recorded in immutable audit trails.
+All transactions are recorded in immutable audit trails.
+The ledger is optional when running P2Engine.

 **Agent Wallets & Transfers**

 Each agent gets a wallet managed by DAML smart contracts that enforce validation rules.
 Agents can transfer funds to each other, with automatic overdraft protection and complete transaction history.
+Currently implemented as a local Canton instance with test tokens for experimentation and development.

 **Tools**